 Home equity loans and HELOCs

-If you do have a lot of equity in your home and prefer to borrow against it, you can also consider a home equity loan or a home equity line of credit, or HELOC.
-Home equity loans work line personal loans, as they have fixed interest rates, fixed repayment timelines and consistent monthly payments.
+If you have a lot of equity in your home and prefer to borrow against it, you can also consider a home equity loan or a home equity line of credit (HELOC).
+Home equity loans work like personal loans, as they have fixed interest rates, fixed repayment timelines and consistent monthly payments.

 HELOCs, on the other hand, give you a line of credit you can borrow against like a credit card.
 With HELOCs, you’ll typically have a variable interest rate, which means your payment could go up or down as your account balance and interest rate fluctuate.